Natural gas furnaces need enough space and airflow to heat correctly.

 If you have a cat, situate your litter box elsewhere.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors around your home.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also regularly sweep by your furnace to prevent dust from developing.
+You should also regularly vacuum by your furnace to stop dust from developing.